Skip to content

 In user settings you can set which tab will appear automatically when you open the inspector.
 Go to “User Settings” > “User Preferences” and you will be able to select the tab from the drop-down menu for “Always open event inspector from tab”.

-In the next chapters, we will briefly describe the contents and functioning of each of the system tabs.
-The functioning of custom data will be described afterwards.
+Below, you will find the contents and functioning of each of the system tabs.
+After that, you can read more about how custom data works.

 Info§